Last update：2023-10-25 16:20:54

 Caching static files on the CDN edge PoPs is an important means of speeding up the website and streaming media.
 The website or streaming media administrators normally update content (such as content adding, deletion and modification) in the day-to-day operation.
 In order to help the website and video platform to better manage their cached content such as videos, images and software, CDNetworks provides the file purging feature to ensure that visitors have the access to the latest content even when stipulated caching has not expired.
-File purging are inclusive of URL purging, directory purging and cache-tag purging.
+File purging are inclusive of URL purging, directory purging, cache-tag purging and RegEx purging.

 If customers are highly time-sensitive or their day-to-day file updates amount is large, it is recommended for them to enable the purging service.
 Customers could select the most suitable purging mode based on their business types.

 After the file purging task is successfully submitted in the CDNetworks file purging system, the corresponding command is broadcast to all the edge PoPs used by the accelerated domain.
 The edge PoPs check the target file submitted by the customer, and mark the corresponding file as expired or directly delete the file.

 URL/directory/cache tag purging can be divided into two modes: expire (first determine if the URL under the directory has expired) and delete (directly delete URL under the directory).